aavotins/HiQBioDiv_EGVs/docs/05-GeodataProducts.md

         – grassland with class code `330`;

-        – orchards and perennial shrub plantations in the general landscape are placed in other landscape classes.
+        – orchards and perennial shrub plantations in the general landscape are part of other landscape classes.

 The command lines below create a layer with landscape class `300` and its subclasses, which are saved in the file `SimpleLandscape_class300_lauki_premask.tif`